There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Most running water in the mountains and forests of Norway is clean enough to drink, but avoid water running through pastures or run-off from glaciers, as this may contain harmful microorganisms.

 Norway is the longest country in Europe, and it takes about 30 hours to drive from Kristiansand in the south to Hammerfest in the north.
-The E-roads are the main roads and connect cities and regions.
+The E-motorways are the main arteries connecting cities and regions.
 Read more about driving in Norway.

-Along 18 selected roads called the Norwegian Scenic Routes, natural wonders are amplified by art, design, and architecture meant to bring you closer to nature in new and surprising ways.
+Along 18 selected roads, the Norwegian Scenic Routes, natural wonders are amplified by art, design, and architecture that brings you closer to nature in new and surprising ways.

-Drones and similar remote controlled flying devices must generally be kept at a minimum 150 metres distance from both people, vehicles and buildings that are not affiliated with the drone operator.
-Flying must happen in daylight only and within 120 metres above the ground or water surface.
-Never fly closer than 5 kilometres from airports unless you have explicit clearance to do so.
-The device must always remain within the sight of the operator, who must neither be influenced by alcohol.
+Drones and similar UAVs must generally be kept at a minimum distance of 150 metres from both people, vehicles and buildings that are not affiliated with the drone operator, at an altitude of max.
+120 metres above the surface.
+Never fly closer than 5 kilometres to an airport unless you have explicit clearance to do so.
+The device must always remain within sight of the operator, who must not be under the influence of alcohol.

-All such flight activity must always be performed with concern and respect for the surrounding people, birds, other animals, private properties, public spaces and tourist spots like viewing points.
-Please check with your destination for local, deviating regulations and military or other special restricted areas where all the aforementioned activities are forbidden by law.
+All flying must show consideration and respect for people, birds, animals, private property, public spaces and tourist spots like viewing points.
+Please check with your destination for local regulations and whether there are any military or other restricted areas where flying is prohibited by law.
 Read more about use of drones on Civil Aviation Authority Norway’s website.

 220 volts AC (50 Hz) is the Norwegian standard.